mercadopago/devsite-docs/guides/mp-point-main-apps/prerequisites.en.md

 ## Point Smart technical specifications

-To ensure that the integration is successful, consider the machine's characteristics and how the application will adapt to them.
+To ensure that the integration is successful, consider the Point Smart machine's characteristics and how the application will adapt to them.

 ![prerequisites](/main-apps/prerequisites-all.png)